CaptCorpMURICA/100DaysPython/Module3/Day37/README.md

     else:
         print(f"Unknown operating system: {sys_platform}")

-    time.sleep(5)
+    time.sleep(10)
     ```
 5. After launching the Word file to be converted to a PDF, focus needs to be applied to the application.
 The application first sends an `f12` command to try and open the `Save As` dialog box.
 If `pyautogui` locates the file type field by using an image of the option and the `.locateOnScreen` function, then the program continues.
 Otherwise, it locates the Microsoft Word icon on the taskbar and clicks on it.
-Once the focus is confirmed, the program selects the file type field and types `p d f` and then presses enter.
-Then, the program locates and clicks on the `Save` button.
+Once the focus is confirmed, the program selects the file type field and types `p d f` and then presses enter once to accept the file type and a second time to save.
 Since the `.locateOnScreen()` function returns more information than required for the `.click()` function, the `.center()` function is used to only return the `left` and `top` values.
     ```
     try:
         pyautogui.press("f12")
+        time.sleep(2)
         type_location = pyautogui.locateOnScreen(".\\icons\\TypeField.png")
         if type_location is None:
             try: